Apr 01, 2020 - 9:00am

 The refundable credit is applied against the employer portion of payroll taxes.
 The Treasury Department will develop a process for employers to receive an advance payment of the tax credit.

-The Internal Revenue Service will issue further guidance and mange the ERTC process.
+The Internal Revenue Service will issue further guidance and manage the ERTC process.
 Please contact the IRS with specific questions.

 Special thanks to Facebook, our partner on these guides and resources.
 Visit the Facebook Business Resources Hub for more resources and information.